qxf2/patient-health-record-dapp/README.md

 a.
 Open MetaMask and select the Sepolia testnet from the network dropdown menu.
 You might need to click on your account icon to see the dropdown menu.

 b.
-Once connected to Sepolia, you can obtain test Ether by using the Rinkeby Ethereum faucet.
+Once connected to Sepolia, you can obtain test Ether by using the Sepolia Ethereum faucet.
 Visit the Sepolia faucet website (https://sepolia.etherscan.io/) and follow their instructions to request test Ether for your MetaMask account.

 ## Build the contract:

-Start by creating an empty project in your workspace and initialize it using truffle init:
+To create a new contract, start by creating an empty project in your workspace and initialize it using truffle init:( I already created a project and ran this command)
 `truffle init`

 Once this operation is completed, you'll now have a project structure with the following items: